 Catherine has a M.T.S. in Biblical Studies from the Weston Jesuit School of Theology in Cambridge, Massachusetts and a B.A. in English and Theology from Fordham University in New York.
 She also studied at Trinity College in Dublin, Ireland and the Graduate Theological Union in Berkeley, California.

 Academic advising at Marlboro happens in a number of ways.
-The director of academic advising assigns incoming students to faculty advisors and oversees the academic advising of all students.
+The assistant dean of academic advising assigns incoming students to faculty advisors and oversees the academic advising of all students.
 Faculty advisors meet regularly with their new and returning advisees to offer guidance and feedback on their advisees' academic progress (see Dedicated Hour and List of Topics for Advisors and Advisees).